What is not reviewed

 • New reviews are rejected while the tenant is suspended.

-• Reviews that had already reserved a review credit before suspension finish normally — the orchestrator does not abandon work the customer has already paid for.
+• Reviews that had already reserved a review credit before suspension finish normally — ADO Pilot does not abandon work the customer has already paid for.

 • No review credits are consumed for the new, rejected webhooks.